hdbham/hbdham/README.md

 - 📄 Know about my experiences [Resume Link](resumelinkisntactive.com)

-- ⚡ The secret to life is: Doing now what retirees do once retired. <br> Birdwatching, metal-detecting, wood-working are likely to give you more dopamine than you think :)
+- ⚡ The secret to life is: Doing now what retirees do once retired; birdwatching, metal-detecting, wood-working are likely to give you more dopamine than you think :)

 <div align="center"> ☕ Schedule a coffee chat :)   </div>
 <div align="center"><a <a href="https://calendly.com/hdbham/30min">calendly</a></div>